 You may want to achieve multiple things in life but prioritize your goals and start with the most important one.

-Having a study partner or exercise partner could help you stick to a schedule.
+7. Get a Partner: Having a study partner or exercise partner could help you stick to a schedule.
+It’s good to maintain a friendly competition with your partner.
 Remember that you should compare your achievements only to your prior achievements.
 Comparing your results with others could be disheartening.

-Perseverance is the key to success.
-Nothing can replace dedication, hard work, and persistence.
+13. Perseverance is the key to success.
+Nothing can replace dedication, hard work and persistence.

 What goals are you working on right now?
 Which methods you are planning to use to stay motivated?
 Do let us know in the comment section.